Skip to content

 Naming Convention: Use napt- prefix followed by application name (e.g., napt-chrome, napt-git).

-Discovery configuration that defines how NAPT finds and downloads the installer.
+The discovery section defines how NAPT finds and downloads the installer.
 The structure depends on the chosen strategy.

 Common Fields (All Strategies):